 Once the bid has been accepted you can then move into the Workspace to liaise with the Hirer.

-If you are awarded a project, we charge you a project fee relative to the value of the selected bid, as an introduction fee, between 1% and 5,5% on Bitcoin and 4,9% and 6,9% on local currency (all new accounts start at the maximum percentage and are adjusted depending on your individual profile level) or the BTC equivalent of $10.00 USD, whichever is greater.
+If you are awarded a project, we charge you a project fee relative to the value of the selected bid, as an introduction fee, between 1% and 5,5% (all new accounts start at the maximum percentage and are adjusted depending on your individual profile level) or the BTC equivalent of $10.00 USD, whichever is greater.

 This winning bid amount is held by Jobvir for the security of both virtual Virtual Provider and Hirer.